lammps/lammps/doc/src/dump.rst

 For style *atom*, atom coordinates are written to the file, along with the atom ID and atom type.
 By default, atom coords are written in a scaled format (from 0 to 1).
-I.e. an x value of 0.25 means the atom is at a location 1/4 of the distance from xlo to xhi of the box boundaries.
+That is, an :math:`x` value of 0.25 means the atom is at a location 1/4 of the distance from *xlo* to *xhi* of the box boundaries.
 The format can be changed to unscaled coords via the :doc:`dump_modify <dump_modify>` settings.
 Image flags can also be added for each atom via dump_modify.